 Life insurance coverage could cover these debts so your grieving co-signer wouldn’t have to.

 Here’s how it works:

-- If you died, your beneficiary would receive the policy’s coverage, tax-free, and could use it to pay off your loans, pay for your funeral, etc.
+4. If you died, your beneficiary would receive the policy’s coverage tax-free and could use it to pay off your loans, pay for your funeral, etc.

-- Whole policies which last the rest of your life.
+- Whole policies that last the rest of your life.

-- Term policies which last for only a specific period of time.
+- Term policies that last for only a specific period of time.

 Plus, as a college student, you probably don’t know how much insurance you’ll need over the coming decades, so it’s not a good time to make a permanent decision.

 Most (all?) college students will do best with a term policy.

 That’s not the end of the decision-making.
 You’ll need to decide: